OracleChain/chainkit/README.md

 # chainkit
 A codebase kit of EOS' base chain implemented by [OracleChain](https://github.com/OracleChain).

-Developers can use this library to make his own cross-platform application.
-And it's a good(or simple) start to learn EOS.
+Developers can use this library to make his own cross-platform application, and it's a good(or simple) start to learn EOS.

 > Developer must define his own `base_url` and `url_port` for connecting to node.